nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-The user entered date for the referral.
+The main date for the referral as entered by the end user in accordance with the [date of referral guidance](accessrecord_structured_development_referralrequest_guidance.html#date-of-referral).

 ### requester